 5. Facilitates social learning (or it should!)

-We've blogged a lot about social learning before - sharing these 10 tips on social learning.
-Supporting and encouraging our staff to collaborate and problem solve peer-to-peer is the backbone of our business and we strive to support our clients in this way too.
+We've blogged a lot about social learning before - supporting and encouraging our staff to collaborate and problem solve peer-to-peer is the backbone of our business and we strive to support our clients in this way too.

 Traditionally, this kind of learning was limited by physical constraints - like working in different departments, offices, cities, etc. Today, the internet makes it possible for large groups of people to learn together no matter where they are.
 As a result, digital learning facilitates social learning by improving internal communication.